 - 1. Your lawful spouse (neither divorced nor legally separated). - 2.
 Your children who are: your natural children, stepchildren, legally adopted children, (or under placement for adoption), or children under an officially court-appointed guardianship who are under age 26. - 3.
 Your unmarried children age 26 or older who are disabled as determined by the Social Security Administration.
 Proof of disability must be provided to Human Resources within 31 days after the determination of disability.
+The child must be - 15.
+Prior to September 2016, the measurement period for new employees started on the first month following date of hire.

-The child must be covered under the Health Benefit Program at the time he or she attains age 26 and must be receiving principal financial support from the subscriber.
+covered under the Health Benefit Program at the time he or she attains age 26 and must be receiving principal financial support from the subscriber.